-If you have ever wanted to watch whales in the wild, then you need to know which whales it is possible to see around North America.
-There is nothing better than seeing wildlife live and in its natural habitat, and seeing a whale is something that you will never forget.
+If you have ever wanted to watch whales in the wild, you need to know which whales it is possible to see around North America.
+There is nothing better than seeing wildlife live and in its natural habitat, and seeing a whale is something you will never forget.

 Baird’s Beaked Whale

 The Baird’s beaked whale grows between 33-39 ft (10-12m) with a weight of 11-13 tons.
 They are huge and long, with a spindle-shaped body.
 They are dark-gray or brownish-gray, feeding on squid, crustaceans, and fish.

 They can hold their breath for as long as 67 minutes, with most diving deep for 30 minutes.
 They have a long gestation period of 17 months and give birth to one calf.
 They are often attacked by sharks and can be seen with scarring and bites, especially on older animals.

 Best Place to Watch: Monterey Bay, Baja California

 The beluga is easy to spot due to its almost pure white, yellowish or pale gray color.
 They have no mottling on either side.
 They grow from 9.8-18 ft (3-5.5m) with a weight of 1,100-3,500 lbs.
 They have a gestation period of 12-14.5 months and give birth to one calf.

 Beluga whales eat a wide variety of fish, squid, octopuses, and mollusks.
 They change color as they age, with a pale gray at birth, then dark-brown to brownish-gray, then completely white at ten years old.
 They can be seen close to shore and, when stranded, can generally survive until the tide comes back in.

 Best Place to Watch: Churchill, Nunavut, Inuvik, Cook Inlet, St Lawrence River, and Gulf of St Lawrence.